aaAbdulkadir/DevOps/project/setup.md

 -

-- Once the docker image is created with the correct tag, it needs to be pushed to the container registry, which will be set up on the jenkins server as on the server, it will build the image and then be pushed to the container registry, as shown in the following steps.
+- Once the docker image is created with the correct tag, it needs to be pushed to the container registry, which will be set up on the Jenkins server as on the server, it will build the image and then be pushed to the container registry, as shown in the following steps.

 #### Kubernetes